PixarAnimationStudios/OpenUSD-proposals/proposals/LineStyle/README.md

     color3f[] primvars:displayColor = [(0, 0, 1)]
 }

-def DashDotPattern "Pattern"
+def "Pattern" (
+    prepend apiSchemas = ["DashDotPatternAPI"]
+)
 {
     uniform float patternPeriod = 10
     uniform float2[] pattern    = [(0, 5), (2.5, 0)]
 }
 ```
 In this example, there are two DashDotLines primitives.
-They all bind to the same dash-dot pattern, and the pattern is defined in "Pattern".
+They all inherits from the same dash-dot pattern, and the pattern is defined in "Pattern".
 The period of the pattern is 10.
 There are two symbols in the pattern.
 The first symbol starts at 0, and it is a dash with length 5.
 The second symbol starts at 7.5, and it is a dot.

 The first primitive has two polylines.
 One polyline has 3 vertices and another has 4 vertices.
 The line width on screen is 5.
 The startCapType and endCapType are both round.
 The patternScale is 5 which means the dashes and gaps will be lengthened by 5 times.